 - 1. Ensure that the system, patch, and other requirements are met.
 These are listed in the "Installing the Policy Manager" chapter of the Oracle Access Manager Installation Guide. - 2.
+If you plan on provisioning Oracle Access Manager Policy Manager on shared storage, ensure that the appropriate shared storage volumes are mounted on OAMADMINHOST1, as described in Section 2.4, "Shared Storage and Recommended Directory Structure." - 3.
 Locate the Policy Manager Installer on your Oracle Access Manager Software disk and start the installer as shown below.
 Pass the "-gui" option to bring up the GUI console.

-'''

 ./Oracle_Access_Manager10_1_4_3_0_linux_OHS11g_PolicyManager -gui

-'''

-- 3. On the Welcome to the InstallShield Wizard for Oracle Access Manager Policy Manager screen, click Next. - 4.
+- 4. On the Welcome to the InstallShield Wizard for Oracle Access Manager Policy Manager screen, click Next. - 5.
 On the Customer Information screen, enter the username and group that the Identity Server will use.
 The default value for username and group is nobody.
 For example, enter oracle/oinstall.

-5. You are prompted for the installation directory.
+6. You are prompted for the installation directory.